openstack/charm-glance/README.md

     juju add-relation glance ceilometer-agent
     ...

-## Spaces
+## Network spaces

-This charm supports the use of Juju Spaces, allowing the charm to be bound to network space configurations managed directly by Juju.
-This is only supported with Juju 2.0 and above.
+This charm supports the use of Juju [network spaces][juju-docs-spaces].
+This feature optionally allows specific types of the application's network traffic to be bound to subnets that the underlying hardware is connected to.

+> **Note**: Spaces must be configured in the backing cloud prior to deployment.

 API endpoints can be bound to distinct network spaces supporting the network separation of public, internal and admin endpoints.